Undergraduate Global Business Experience

 4. Consumer Products – Professor Rama Ramamurthy (New Delhi, India)

 The Innovation and Technology course is reserved for students in the Global Business Fellows (GBF) program from the McDonough School of Business and School of Foreign Service.
 The remaining three-course sections are open to McDonough juniors and seniors only.
-The application deadline is 11:00 AM on Monday, October 19, 2020.

 For more information, please contact Senior Assistant Dean Monija Amani.